Circadian Rhythm Sleep Disorders

 Shift workers should maximize their exposure to bright light (sunlight or, for night workers, specially constructed bright artificial lightboxes) at times when they should be awake and ensure that the bedroom is as dark and quiet as possible during sleep.
 Wearing sunglasses during the morning commute home in anticipation of sleep is also useful.
 Sleep masks and white-noise devices are helpful.
 Melatonin before bedtime can also help.
 When symptoms persist and interfere with functioning, judicious use of hypnotics with a short half-life and wake-promoting drugs is appropriate.

 Delayed sleep phase syndrome: Patients consistently go to sleep and awaken late (eg, 3 am and 10 am).
 This pattern is more common during adolescence.
 If required to awaken earlier for work or school, excessive daytime sleepiness results; patients often present because school performance is poor or they miss morning classes.
 They can be distinguished from people who stay up late by choice because they cannot fall asleep earlier even if they try.
-Mild phase delay (< 3 h) is treated by progressive earlier arising plus morning bright light therapy, perhaps with melatonin 4 to 5 h before the desired bedtime.
-An alternative method is to progressively delay bedtime and awakening time by 1 to 3 h/day until the correct sleep and wake times are reached.
+Mild phase delay (< 3 hours) is treated by progressive earlier arising plus morning bright light therapy, perhaps with melatonin 4 to 5 hours before the desired bedtime.
+An alternative method is to progressively delay bedtime and awakening time by 1 to 3 hours/day until the correct sleep and wake times are reached.